-The Disciplinary Committee has suspended five players and one coach in the aftermath of this weekend’s Jornada 11 games.
+The Disciplinary Committee has suspended one player and heard three red card appeals in the aftermath of this weekend’s Jornada 5 games.

 América, Atlas, and Chivas de Guadalajara filed petitions of nonconformity regarding the red cards given to Edson Álvarez, Jaine Barreiro, and Jair Pereira, respectively, and all three petitions were upheld, meaning those three players have been cleared to participate in Jornada 6.

 Toluca remained unbeaten this season but winless in two with Sunday’s 0-0 draw against Necaxa.
 The result leaves the Rayos winless in three.

 Toluca nearly took the lead in unlikely fashion in the 10th minute as Marcelo Barovero whiffed on a backpass.
 The ball rolled past him towards the empty net, hit the inside of the post, and rebounded back into the box where the grateful goalkeeper scooped it up.

 Puebla earned their first victory of the Apertura 2017 with a 0-1 away win against 10-man Chivas de Guadalajara.
 The result is a second straight loss for El Rebaño, who remain winless this season.